MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/text/label.md

 The number of lines displayed by a [`Label`](xref:Xamarin.Forms.Label) can be specified by setting the `Label.MaxLines` property to a `int` value:

-- When `MaxLines` is -1, the `Label` respects the value of the [`LineBreakMode`](xref:Xamarin.Forms.Label.LineBreakMode) property to either show just one line, possibly truncated, or all lines with all text.
+- When `MaxLines` is -1, which is its default value, the `Label` respects the value of the [`LineBreakMode`](xref:Xamarin.Forms.Label.LineBreakMode) property to either show just one line, possibly truncated, or all lines with all text.
 - When `MaxLines` is 0, the `Label` isn't displayed.
 - When `MaxLines` is 1, the result is identical to setting the [`LineBreakMode`](xref:Xamarin.Forms.Label.LineBreakMode) property to [`NoWrap`](xref:Xamarin.Forms.LineBreakMode), [`HeadTruncation`](xref:Xamarin.Forms.LineBreakMode), [`MiddleTruncation`](xref:Xamarin.Forms.LineBreakMode), or [`TailTruncation`](xref:Xamarin.Forms.LineBreakMode).
 However, the `Label` will respect the value of the [`LineBreakMode`](xref:Xamarin.Forms.Label.LineBreakMode) property with regard to placement of an ellipsis, if applicable.
 - When `MaxLines` is greater than 1, the `Label` will display up to the specified number of lines, while respecting the value of the [`LineBreakMode`](xref:Xamarin.Forms.Label.LineBreakMode) property with regard to placement of an ellipsis, if applicable.
 However, setting the `MaxLines` property to a value greater than 1 has no effect if the [`LineBreakMode`](xref:Xamarin.Forms.Label.LineBreakMode) property is set to [`NoWrap`](xref:Xamarin.Forms.LineBreakMode).